Lightning-AI/pytorch-lightning/docs/source/clouds/cluster.rst

 `Torch Distributed Run <https://pytorch.org/docs/stable/elastic/run.html>`__ provides helper functions to setup distributed environment variables from the `PyTorch distributed communication package <https://pytorch.org/docs/stable/distributed.html#environment-variable-initialization>`__ that need to be defined on each node.

-Once the script is setup like described in :ref:`Training script setup`, you can run the below command across your nodes to start multi-node training.
+Once the script is setup like described in :ref:`training_script_setup`, you can run the below command across your nodes to start multi-node training.

 Like a custom cluster, you have to ensure that there is network connectivity between the nodes with firewall rules that allow traffic flow on a specified *MASTER_PORT*.